Faculty and Staff

 Biography

 I am a philosopher who works primarily in epistemology and the philosophy of mind.
 I am most interested in how our perceptual experiences succeed in justifying our beliefs about the world.
 I obtained my Ph.D. in philosophy from the University of California Santa Barbara in 2015.
 I then spent six years teaching philosophy at the University of Alabama before joining Alabama A&M in 2021.
-My work has appeared in the following peer-reviewed journals: Philosophical Studies, Erkenntnis, and Dialectica.
+My work has appeared in the following peer-reviewed journals: Philosophical Studies, Erkenntnis, Inquiry and Dialectica.

 Dana Caldemeyer